regru/reg_api2-ruby/README.md

   * In case of connection failures the request can be repeated until it is executed (this significantly increases the system reliability).
   * In case of request processing errors (if REG.RU returned an error code), you can fix the problem and repeat the request, while the customer will not get any error messages.
 You can solve the major part of your customers’ problems on your own without their participation.

+4. Use bulk operations whenever possible.
+A lot of methods support operations over lists of services and domains at once.

-4. It is a good practice to keep logs of all API request and responses.
+5. It is a good practice to keep logs of all API request and responses.
 If a problem arises, logs will help you or our support engineers to efficiently locate and solve it.

 We hope that this information will be useful for you and that it will help you to optimize your work with REG.API.